-In order to visualize the machinery I have installed a factory simulation program called FactoryIO (www.factoryio.com).
-This easy-to-use program allows to build virtual industrial machinery in a 3D environment including sensors and actuators that operate in real-time.
+In order to visualize the machinery, I have installed a factory simulation program called FactoryIO (www.factoryio.com).
+This easy-to-use program allows building virtual industrial machinery in a 3D environment including sensors and actuators that operate in real-time.

 To make FactoryIO compatible with MQTT I am using a special gateway for FactoryIO that Cedalo has developed.
 It converts the internal memory map of FactoryIO into a simple JSON payload and publishes the payload on a MQTT broker at a high-speed frequency.

-At the same time the MQTT gateway is also able to subscribe to a MQTT topic and receive JSON based payloads to control the actuators (e.g. Pusher 1 to 4) on the machinery.
+At the same time, the MQTT gateway is also able to subscribe to an MQTT topic and receive JSON-based payloads to control the actuators (e.g. Pusher 1 to 4) on the machinery.

-In the following video you can see how the Streamsheet is build from the ground up.
+In the following video, you can see how we build Streamsheets from the ground up.
 It is very much recommended that you view the video in full screen mode.

 The Streamsheet works in a cyclic mode that recalculates the formulas every 20 ms. In the first part of the video, the sensor status of Sensor 1 to 4 is linked with the corresponding Streamsheet cells.